-- 1. \\\\\ as an alternate way(s) to discover which of two classes is the base class or subclass.

 - a.
 Look at the class size

 - b.
 Try saying the two class names together

 - c.
 Use polymorphism

 - d.
 Both a and b are correct.

-- 2. Employing inheritance reduces errors because \\\\\
+2. Employing inheritance reduces errors becau ise

-- a. the new classes have access to fewer data fields

-- b. the new classes have access to fewer methods

-- c. you can copy methods that you already created

-- d. many of the methods you need have already been used and tested

-- 3. A base class can also be called a \\\\\.

-- a. child class

-- b. subclass

-- c. derived class

-- d. superclass
+- a, the new classes have access to fewer data fields - b. the new classes have access to fewer methods - c. you can copy methods that you already created - d. many of the methods you need have already been used and tested - 3.
+A base class can also be called a \\\\\\. - a. child class - b. subclass - c. derived class - d. superclass

-- 4. Which of the following choices most closely describes a parent class/child class relationship?
+4. Which of the following choices most closely describes a parent class/child class relationship?

-- a.
+a.
 Rose/Flower

-- b.
+b.
 Present/Gift

-- c.
+c.
 Dog/Poodle

-- d.
+d.
 Sparrow/Bird

-5. The Java keyword that creates inheritance is \\\\\\.
+5. The Java keyword that creates inheritance is

-- a. static
+a. static

-- b. enlarge
+b. enlarge

-- c. extends
+c. extends

-- d. inherits
+d. inherits

-- 6. A class named Building has a method named getFloors().
-If School is a child class of Building, and ModelHigh is an object of type School, then which of the following statements is valid?
+6. A class named Building has a method named getFloors().
+If School is a child clas of Building, and ModelHigh is an object of type School, then which of the following statements is valid?

-- a.
+a.
 Building.getFloors();

-- b.
+b.
 School.getFloors();

-- c.
+c.
 ModelHigh.getFloors();

-- d.
+d.
 All of the above statements are valid.

-- 7. Which of the following statements is false?
+7. Which of the following statements is false?

-- a.
+a.
 A child class inherits from a parent class.

-- b.
+b.
 A parent class inherits from a child class.

-- c.
+c.
 Both of the above statements are false.

-- d.
+d.
 Neither of the above statements is false.

-- 8. When a subclass method has the same name and argument types as a superclass method, the subclass method can \\\\\\ the superclass method.
+8. When a subclass method has the same name and argument types as a superclass method, the subclass method can the superclass method.

-- a. override
+a. override

-- b. overuse
+b. overuse

-- c. overload
+c. overload

-- d. overcompensate
+d. overcompensate

-- 9. When you instantiate an object that is a member of a subclass, the \\\\\\ constructor executes first.
+9. When you instantiate an object that is a member of a subclass, the constructor executes first.

-- a. subclass
+a. subclass

-- b. child class
+b. child class

-- c. extended class
+c. extended class

+d. parent class

+10. The keyword super always refers to the you use it. of the class in which

+a. child class

+b. derived class

+c. sub class

-- d. parent class
+d. parent class

-10. The keyword super always refers to the \\\\\ of the class in which you use it. a. child class b. derived class c. sub class d. parent class 11.
-If a superclass constructor requires arguments, then its subclass \\\\\ a. must contain a constructor b. must not contain a constructor c. must contain a constructor that requires arguments d. must not contain a constructor that requires arguments 12.
-If a superclass constructor requires arguments, any constructor of its subclasses must call the superclass constructor \\\\\. a. as the first statement b. as the last statement c. at some time d. multiple times if multiple arguments are involved 13.
-A child class Motorcycle extends a parent class Vehicle.
-Each class constructor requires one String argument.
-The Motorcycle class constructor can call the Vehicle class constructor with the statement a.
-Vehicle("Honda"); b.
-Motorcycle("Harley"); c. super("Suzuki"); d. none of the above 14.
-In the Java programming language, the concept of keeping data private is known as \\\\\. a. polymorphism b. information hiding c. data deception d. concealing fields 15.
-If you create a data field or method that is \\\\\, it can be used within its own class or in any classes extended from that class. a. public b. protected c. private d. none of the above
+11. If a superclass constructor requires arguments, then its subclass ·

+a. must contain a constructor

+b. must not contain a constructor

+c. must contain a constructor that requires arguments

+d. must not contain a constructor that requires arguments

+12. If a superclass constructor requires arguments, any constructor must call the superclass constructor r of its subclasses

+a. as the first statement

+b. as the last statement

+c. at some time

+d. multiple times if multiple arguments are involved

+13. A child class Motorcycle extends a parent class Vehicle.
+Each of requires one String argument.
+The Motorcycle class construct Vehicle class constructor with the statement or can call the

+a.
+Vehicle("Honda");

+b.
+Motorcycle("Harley");

+c. super("Suzuki");

+d. none of the above

+14. In the Java programming language, the concept of keeping da as ta private is known

+a. polymorphism

+b. information hiding

+c. data deception

+d. concealing fields

+15. If you create a data field or method that is within its own class or in any classes extended from that class

+a. public

+b. protected

+c. private

+d. none of the above